cissagatto/Test-Best-Hybrid-Partition/README.md

 # Test-Best-Hybrid-Partition
-This code is part of my Ph.D. research.
+This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
 Test the best hybrid partition chosen - with any of the criteria methods - using ECC or CLUS

 ## How to cite